AvarGoksu/Conda-environment-on-ICB-cluster/Installation.md

 `export TMPDIR=/home/icb/<your.icb.user.name>`

-This is due to prevent a common error that was encountered before.
+This is for preventing a common error that was encountered before.
 It was solved ICB IT.
 You should check issue [#286 on ICB_IT](https://ascgitlab.helmholtz-muenchen.de/ICB/ICB_IT/-/issues/286).

 5) Install anaconda: